-Another way to expand your distribution channels is by joining groups (online and offline) that have a similar interest to your book’s niche.
+Another way to expand your distribution channels is by joining groups (online and offline) that have a similar interest in your book’s niche.
 Engage with them, provide value, and talk about your book.

 Be Mentally Prepared

 Be persistent.
-Don’t expect to get any results from one approach.
-You need to be patient and work on several different angles at once because it takes time to build an audience.
+Don’t expect to get any results from one approach of press releases.
+You need to be patient and work from several different angles at once because it takes time to build an audience.
 Don’t expect people to rush out after the launch.
 It takes time and effort.
 Unless you are J.K.
 Rowling, a book’s success doesn’t happen overnight.